Like a little taste of vacation in your bottles? Try our pineapple mint kombucha recipe!

 As days pass, the kombucha becomes less sweet and more acidic.

-- From the 5th day, taste the kombucha.
+- From the 5th day, taste your kombucha.
 Repeat every 1 to 2 days.

-- As soon as the kombucha is to your taste, remove the kombucha mother, and refrigerate it in an airtight container.
-Add about 2 cups of the newly-produced kombucha.
-This scoby will be used to ferment your next recipe.
+- As soon as it is to your taste, remove the kombucha scoby and refrigerate in an airtight container.
+Add about 2 cups of the freshly fermented kombucha.
+This starter will be used to ferment your next recipe.

 - Pour the pineapple and mint into the kombucha jar.